Officials: Nearly 40 Percent Of NJ's Coronavirus Deaths In Nursing Homes

 As of Friday, 33 residents had died of coronavirus at a nursing home in Park Ridge.
 The virus also has been ravaging the state's three veterans homes.
 The one in Paramus was hit the hardest, having lost more than two dozen residents as of last week.

-The 323 new coronavirus deaths since Thursday brings the state total killed by the virus to 3,840.
+The 323 new coronavirus deaths since Thursday brings the total of state residents killed by the virus to 3,840.

 Among the latest COVID-19 victims whom Murphy mentioned during the daily briefing was Robert Weber, a member of the Middletown First Aid and Rescue Squad , as reported here.